Skip to Content

 Build me a news assistant that keeps an eye on the market trends I care about.

 Father doesn’t create it right away — it does a short interview to figure out how to set up the assistant.
+Some questions arrive as cards that mix a name field with choice buttons — pick one or type your own.

 Father — Sounds good.
 Which markets do you want to watch?